A John Cage Compendium: Films (Last modified 3 January 2021)

 Brockway, Merrill 1969.
 Aspects of a New Consciousness: Dialogue III.
 CBS Creative Arts Television (Camera Three), television film, color, sound, 30 minutes.
 Features Cage interviewed by Jack Kroll; Variations II, Williams Mix.

 Brockway, Merrill 1977.
 Event for Television.
 Produced by Emile Ardolino for National Educational Television [WNET] (Dance In America), television film, color, sound, 56 minutes.
+Released 5 January 1977, WNET.
 Features excerpts from dances by Merce Cunningham: Branches to Solo; from Music for Piano to Minutiae; Erik Satie, Trois morceaux en forme de poire to Septet.
-David Tudor, Rainforest and Toneburst to Sounddance.
-Antic Meet, Scramble, Rainforest, and Video Triangle, created for the program.
+David Tudor, Rainforest and Toneburst to Sounddance, Concert for Piano and Orchestra to Antic Meet, Toshi Ichiyanagi, Activities for Orchestra to Scramble, and Video Triangle, created for the program.

 Brose, Lawrence F. 1990.
 Ryoanji.
 16mm, color, 20 minutes.
 Features Ryoanji performed by the Buffalo New Music Ensemble.